 Irony and Themes

 As is the case with much of Dahl’s writing the ending of the poem contains a twist.
-It is dark, and satisfying humorous with an inherent irony that a young reader would enjoy.
+It is dark and satisfying humorous with an inherent irony that a young reader would enjoy.
 In the case of ‘The Pig,’ one’s predicted ending, that the pig would be eaten, does not occur.
 Instead and in order to save himself, the pig eats “Farmer Bland.”
 The name “Bland” is funny in itself, as he is eaten by a pig he would’ve roasted.

-In regards the themes, ‘The Pig’ has a few important and wide-ranging ones.
+In regards to the themes, ‘The Pig’ has a few important and wide-ranging ones.
 Two of the most obvious are the meaning of life and the power of fate.
 These are complex ideas that plague the pig within the first section.
-By the end of the poem he has found an answer to the first and taken control of the second.
+By the end of the poem, he has found an answer to the first and taken control of the second.

 Another prevalent theme is equality between creatures and one’s perceived value or worth of another.
 The pig turns these notions on their heads as he takes control of his own fate and proves that a pig, which is often looked down on, can be “wonderfully clever.”
 On the other hand “Farmer Bland” prove himself an easy meal.